jamespmernin/React-UseEffect/README.md

 **By default, the effect's callback function is going be invoked after every render of the component.**

-Let's observe this by creating a button which modifies `movieTitle`.
+Let's observe this by creating a button which modifies `newSearch`.

 #### Preventing Side Effects from Running